bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

   Figure 6: PixelCNN Generated Images

+What I was relatively happy with are my results shown in Table 1.
+Using the bits/pixel metric (see my discussion of this metric on my `Importance Sampling <link://slug/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders>`__ post), I was able to achieve somewhat close results to the paper: 3.4 vs 3.14.

+It's not too surprising the results are different.
+I tried to use the same architecture as PixelCNN [1] *except* for how they model their output pixels.
+For that used the PixelCNN++ [2] paper.
+PixelCNN has *more* flexibility in the output layer being a 256-way softmax so you probably would expect it do a bit better.
+PixelCNN++ does do better overall but I think it's because of their architectural changes with varying resolutions of conv layers compared with a Resnet-like architecture of PixelCNN.

 .. csv-table:: Table 1: PixelCNN Loss on CIFAR10 (bits/pixel)
    :header: "Model", "Training Loss", "Validation Loss"